nathos/ghinfo/README.md

 ## What is it?

 `ghinfo` displays summaries of GitHub users and repositories.
+Quickly grab stats, get a sense of project activiy, and display clone URLs all without leaving the command line.

 ## Usage